 Gradings are held regularly throughout the year, where students take an exam to achieve their next grade.
 For many young students this promotes self-confidence and a sense of achievement and motivation.

-Additionally, students participate in courses run by Sensei Sahota - Chief Instructor (8th Dan) and take part in an annual TISKA National Competition, giving students the opportunity to demonstrate the skills they have learnt and developed through their training.
+Additionally, students can participate in courses run by Shihan Sahota, and take part in an annual TISKA National Competition, giving them the opportunity to demonstrate the skills they have learnt and developed through their training, and maybe win one of the many trophies on offer.

 About the Instructors

-Mr Om Parkash and Mrs Jill Kennedy have each trained in Shotokan Karate for some 20 years and have both achieved 4th Dan with the Traditional International Karate Association (TISKA) under the guidance of Sensei Gursharan Sahota, 8th Dan.
-They regularly train at various TISKA clubs in the Midlands, including Northampton, Dunstable, Kettering and Daventry and have competed successfully at national level in both Kumite and Kata competitions.
-Mr Parkash and Mrs Kennedy opened the TISKA Wednesbury club in April 2018, at Wednesbury Leisure Centre, and are excited to have recently opened TISKA Bilston, at Bert Williams Leisure Centre, and TISKA Wednesfield at St Patrick's Church in Wednesfield.
+Mr Parkash and Mrs Kennedy have each trained in Shotokan Karate for over 20 years and have achieved 5th Dan and 4th Dan respectively with the Traditional International Karate Association (TISKA) under the guidance of Shihan Gursharan Sahota, 8th Dan.
+They regularly train at various TISKA clubs in the Midlands, including Northampton, Dunstable, Kettering and Daventry.

 Email: Wednesburykarate@hotmail.com or call